aviadhhh/indexerator/README.md

 For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)

 Right click on a folder in your project and you'll get the 'indexerator' option

 ![indexerator](screenshot.jpg)

-## Requirements

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.

-## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

 ## Known Issues